Sittişah Hatun: Early life

-Sittişah Hatun was the daughter of Süleyman Bey, the sixth ruler of Dulkadir State.
+Sittişah Hatun was the daughter of Suleiman Beg, the sixth ruler of Dulkadir State and the niece of Emine Hatun, Ottoman Sultan Mehmed I's wife.
 He is described as a man of unshapely corpulence and pathological sensuality but also as a skillful horseman and the owner of magnificent stables, possessed a considerable army of brave, devoted Turk men and was fabulously wealthy, two circumstances which in themselves sufficed to incline Murad toward the union of his son and heir with this respected noble families which centuries later, though dispossessed of its lands, was still revered as a family of royal blood.
 The Byzantine chronicler Ducas was convinced, not without reason, that one of the Sultan's chief motives in seeking this marriage was to obtain an ally against the arrogant Karamanids and Jahan Shah, the chief of the Turk men Black Sheep Tribe (Kara Koyunlu).

 Marriage

 Engagement

-When Mehmed turned seventeen, his father decided that he should be married to a woman of inferior station for political purposes.
+When Mehmed II turned seventeen, his father decided that he should be married to a woman of inferior station for political purposes.
 The Sultan's choice fell on the wealthy and beautiful daughters of Süleyman Bey, the sixth ruler of Dulkadir State.
 It must have been in the winter of 1448-1449 that Murad summoned Çandarlı Halil Pasha, his trusted Grand Vizier, and informed him of the marriage plans.
 The Sultan declared that he wished the prince to marry and this time as he, Murad, saw fit.
 Halil Pasha approved wholeheartedly of his master's plan, whereupon they decided to choose one of Süleyman's daughters.
 The wife of Hizir Pasha, Governor of Amasya, was sent to Elbistan to select the bride in accordance with ancient custom.
 Her choice fell on Sittişah hatun, the most beautiful of the daughters; the intermediary kissed her eyes and put the engagement ring on the finger.